Ship It With AI Mihai Cvasnievschi

 Patterns for brownfield codebases

 I will walk through eight patterns.
-The first five are the default operating patterns I install on most brownfield teams: worktrees, champions, hooks, PR review, and governance storytelling.
-The final three are maturity patterns for teams past the first few months: mistake-journal review, demo-day backstop, and failure watchlist.
+The first four are the default operating patterns I install on most brownfield teams: worktrees, champions, hooks, and PR review.
+The final four are maturity patterns for teams past the first few months: mistake-journal review, demo-day backstop, failure watchlist, and the outer loop.
+A sidebar between the two sets covers governance for companies that sell AI to their own clients - a segment-specific concern rather than a brownfield operating pattern, but one worth naming.

 Each one is something I have watched make the difference between an agent that contributes and an agent that frustrates.